TAGC/AsyncBus/README.md

 ### Installation

 AsyncBus targets the .NET Standard and can be used within .NET Core and .NET Framework applications.
-It is available on the standard NuGet feed and can be install from there.
+It is available on the standard NuGet feed and can be installed from there.
 For example, using the dotnet CLI:

 ```
 dotnet add package AsyncBus